Demonstration of quantum projective simulation on a single-photon-based quantum computer: Background

+In reinforcement learning (RL), an agent interacts with the environment to learn an optimal decision-making strategy.
 During each interaction, the environment provides the agent with its current state and a reward associated with the previous interaction.
 The agent must select an action from a set of options and send it back to the environment.
 The optimal strategy is the one that maximizes the reward accumulated over the long term.
 PS employs a random walk over a weighted directed graph called episodic compositional memory (ECM) to make decisions.
 Each vertex of the graph, referred to as a clip, represents a memory unit of the agent.
 The first layer of clips corresponds to states, while the last layer corresponds to actions, following the order of the graph.
 The deliberation is governed by a stochastic process that starts with the input state clip and ends with one of the action clips (Fig. \ref{fig:ps}).
 After each interaction, the weights of the edges involved in the walk are updated based on the obtained reward:

-where $h^t$ is the collection of weights of the edges involved in the walk at time $t$.
+where $h^t$ is the collection of weights of the edges involved in the walk at time $t$ and $r^t$ is the reward at time $t$.
 The reward is the same for all the weights and can be either positive and then increase the weights, or negative and then decrease them.
 The weight of the edge between two clips $i, j$ is connected to the jump probability from clip $i$ to clip $j$:

 More advanced update rules can be introduced, e.g. to account for forgetting and glowing mechanisms \cite{mautner_projective_2015}.

 The main distinction between PS and other decision-making algorithms for RL is that PS employs the ECM to model the agent.
 This not only enables higher level of abstraction within deliberations compared to tabular approaches such as Q-Learning and SARSA \cite{sutton_reinforcement_2018}, but also enriches the agent by making its decisions interpretable, which is a significant concern in deep reinforcement learning models \cite{annasamy_towards_2019}.